 But the share of new physicians working in primary care is declining.
 Primary care physicians often earn less than their peers pursuing medical and surgical specialties.
 Medical school graduates have identified student debt as a driver of their specialty selection.

-For medical school graduates from middle-class families, student debt has been found to be a statistically significant determinant of specialty choice—student debt might cause medical students from middle class families to choose not to become primary care providers .
+For medical school graduates from middle-class families, student debt has been found to be a statistically significant determinant of specialty choice—student debt might cause medical students from middle class families to .

 Is student debt limiting the ability of health professionals to start their own practices?